AI Search Engine

 In the example below, the query does not specify a city, but since the request includes an IP address registered in Stockholm, the system automatically adjusts, and the response will contain today's weather forecast for that city.

-Note that when making a request via Python, the ip parameter should be included inside the extra_body parameter (see example below).
-When using other languages, this is not required, and the ip parameter can be passed like any other parameter.
+parameter (see example below).
+When using other languages, this is not required, and the ip

 import requests